 Resurrection.
 That is something worth believing in, an idea worth holding onto.
-It is reason enough to claim this faith and follow in the Way.
+It’s reason enough to follow the Way.

 And what of these astonishing claims that God was expressed in human form in this man Jesus, that this God-man allowed himself to die a cruel death at the hands of people like us, that afterward he rose from the dead?
 Surely if this happened, nothing stranger ever has?

 It is interesting, the things we believe.
 Take Sea-Monkeys, dessicated brine shrimp that somehow return to life after being dried to dust.
 We watch them return to life, swimming in little plastic aquariums we order from comic books, and marvel.
-For fishing bait, my grandfather collected Catalpa worms (we called them Catawba worms, but they are the larvae of the moth Ceratomia catalpae), put them in a box and kept them in a box in the freezer.
+For fishing bait, my grandfather collected Catalpa worms (we called them Catawba worms, but they are the larvae of the moth Ceratomia catalpae.)
+He kept them in a box in the freezer.
 You could take them out later, let them thaw, and sometimes the things would begin to move again.
 It was peculiar, and amazing, and creepy.

 Consider black holes in space, points of such dense gravity that even light itself is pulled inside.
 Unbelievable.
-Then there is the idea of a wormhole, nothing to do with fishing, the Einstein-Rosen bridge kind of wormhole forming a tunnel through spacetime.
-Conceptually, they are out there, though hard to locate—sort of like Easter eggs in space.
+Then there is the idea of a wormhole.
+Nothing to do with fishing, the Einstein-Rosen bridge kind of wormhole forms a tunnel through space-time.
+Conceptually, they are out there, though hard to locate — sort of like Easter eggs in space.
 We hear of such notions and nod, marveling.

 Those are thoughts worth finding.